 Hemingways – Best Hotel in Africa?
-They Make a Good Case.
+Maybe.

 Alison and I spent most of February, 2017 in Africa.
 If possible, we always like to start and end our vacations at really nice hotels or resorts.
 At the beginning it’s to get adjusted to the new destination and recover from any jet lag.
 We started our trip in Egypt with a three day stay at the fabulous Mena House with a room overlooking the Pyramids.
 At the end of a trip it’s a chance to slow down from what is usually a pretty hectic pace we always seem to maintain while ‘on vacation’.
 This time our trip ended in Nairobi, Kenya and a three day stay at Hemingways which bills itself as the Best Hotel in Africa.
 After our stay, I have to agree that they make a great case for it.
 Here’s why.

-The organized portion of our Kenya trip, by Adventures Abroad, ended in Nairobi at the Serena Nairobi Hotel which is a fine hotel in its own right, although currently undergoing major renovations.
+The organized portion of our Kenya trip, by Adventures Abroad, ended in Nairobi at the Serena Nairobi Hotel which is a fine hotel in its own right, recently completely renovated.
 If your purpose in visiting Nairobi is on business then staying right in the city near the financial district is probably the best option and the Serena or the Sarova Stanley, where Hemingway actually stayed, might be the best options.
 Hemingways is outside of Nairobi in the very upscale neighbourhood of Karen, which frankly surprised me with its obvious wealth and modernity.
 It is an area of lush gardens, private schools and posh restaurants, including the legendary Tamarind, reckoned by many to be the best restaurant in Kenya.
 More importantly, it is close to many of the top attractions in the Nairobi area, which I’ll describe later in this post.

 Hemingways – The Hotel